psicho2000/git-bash/README.md

-Intended for Git Bash in Windows
+Intended for Git Bash for Windows

 ## Contents
 * bash-utils/